 Kelly founded the winery in 2002 after she and her then husband Paul purchased the property in 1998.
 Paul was the co-founder of Fleming’s Prime Steakhouse & Wine Bar; the first Fleming’s is still operating in Fashion Island in Newport Beach.
 He also co-founded P. F. Chang’s China Bistro.
 Kelly was born and raised in Lake Oswego (a suburb of Portland) in Oregon, later attended college in Manhattan (Cooper Union College) to study fine arts and then eventually began a career in restaurant design.

-Kelly founded the winery in 2002; she visited the Napa Valley for over 20 years and and like many others before her fell in love with the area.
-She purchased property in 1998 and soon thereafter planted various Cabernet clones on an assortment of root stalk.
+She visited Napa Valley for over 20 years and like many others before her fell in love with the natural beauty and lifestyle of the wine industry.
+Soon after their purchase the property was planted with various Cabernet Sauvignon clones on an assortment of rootstock.
 This particular hillside soil is extremely rocky and well drained.
-As a result, cover crops and the addition of organic layers to the surface are extremely important which help with erosion control as well as ensuring the soil retains additional moisture.
+As a result, cover crops and the addition of organic layers to the surface are extremely important which help with both erosion control as well as ensuring the soil retains additional moisture.
 The vineyards are certified CCOF organic.

 Because of their very rugged and natural surroundings, the estate often has visits from wildlife including foxes and sometimes a local bear.